vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Install UV<br>
 https://docs.astral.sh/uv/getting-started/installation/#installation-methods

-- How to create a single-file flask app<br>
+- How to create a single-file Flask app<br>
 https://github.com/vbookshelf/Single-File-Flask-Web-App

 - How to Double Click to Run a Desktop Flask App<br>